Enabling network and mobile user logins

 | String | The local user’s |

-If the server rejects the DigestResponse value, for example if the password is invalid, it returns a 200 response and an empty AuthToken value.
-Otherwise, the server returns an AuthToken value for use by the device on subsequent requests to the server.
+If the device management service rejects the DigestResponse value, for example if the password is invalid, it returns a 200 response and an empty AuthToken value.
+Otherwise, the service returns an AuthToken value for use by the device on subsequent requests to the device management service.
 This token remains valid until the next time the device sends a UserAuthenticate handshake request, which it does each time a network user logs in.

-When a server rejects a DigestResponse value, that server returns a 410 HTTP status code to indicate it won’t manage this user.
-The device won’t make additional requests to the server on behalf of this user for the duration of the login session.
-However, the next time the user logs in, the device again sends a UserAuthenticate request.
-The server can optionally return 410 again to indicate it still won’t manage that user.
+When a device management service rejects a DigestResponse value, that service returns a 410 HTTP status code to indicate it won’t manage this user.
+The device won’t make additional requests to the service on behalf of this user for the duration of the login session.
+However, the next time the user logs in, the device again sends a UserAuthenticate request again.
+The device management service can again optionally return 410 again to indicate it still won’t manage that user.

 For push notifications, the device uses different push tokens for device and user connections.
-The device sends each token to the server using the TokenUpdate request.
-The server determines whether the token is for the device or a user based on the UDID and UserID values in the request.
-If the user is a network or mobile user, the server includes the AuthToken.
+The device sends each token to the device management service using the TokenUpdate request.
+The service determines whether the token is for the device or a user based on the UDID and UserID values in the request.
+If the user is a network or mobile user, the service includes the AuthToken.

 The following is an example of a UserAuthenticate transaction:

-// The client sends a UserAuthenticate request to the server.
+// The client sends a UserAuthenticate request to the device management service.

 <dict>